FiwareULPGC/tourGuideMigration/doc/md/providing-an-advanced-user-experience-ux/3d-ui-interactive-3d-graphics-and-augmented-reality-in-any-web-browser.md

 details in dedicated sections later and further in the manuals.

 With Three.js everything is done in Javascript: you use the API to create the scene and add the objects there.
-Only a single &lt;canvas&gt;
+Only a single \<canvas\>
 element is put to the HTML document and even that is done automatically by the library.
 Three.js is the most popular 3D solution on the Web and there are huge amounts of examples and demos made with it.
 It is also